TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Refund pending withdrawals

-Run `npm run refund-withdrawals` to return all pending withdrawal amounts to user balances. `MONGODB_URI` must point to your MongoDB instance.
+Run `npm run refund-withdrawals` to return all pending withdrawal amounts to user balances. `MONGO_URI` must point to your MongoDB instance.

 ### Reset database

-Run `npm run reset-db` to drop the existing MongoDB database and start with a clean one where all user balances are reset to zero. `MONGODB_URI` must point to your MongoDB instance.
+Run `npm run reset-db` to drop the existing MongoDB database and start with a clean one where all user balances are reset to zero. `MONGO_URI` must point to your MongoDB instance.

 ### Deploying the claim wallet